senya-ishmaev/IDU_data_analysis_Pudomyagi/README.md

    All necessary data is in the archive data.zip

-Process:
+Easy start:
-Make virtual environment:

-`$ python3 -m venv .venv`
+1. Make virtual environment: `$ python3 -m venv .venv`
-Activate it:

-`$ source .venv/bin/activate`
+2. Activate it: `$ source .venv/bin/activate`
-Install your dependencies:

-`$ pip install -r requirements.txt`
+3. Install your dependencies: `$ pip install -r requirements.txt`

-Choose your venv in jupyter notebook kernel.
+Have a nice day!